laipn/company-fit/README.md

 #### Defining Leadership

-In both militaries and coporations, "leaders" don't refer to people higher in the hierarchy.
+In both militaries and corporations, "leaders" or "leadership" don't necessarily refer simply to people higher in the hierarchy.
 Rather:

 > Leadership, is defined as the ability of an individual, group, or organization to "lead", influence, or guide other individuals, teams, or organizations. - Wikipedia